trivoldus28/xray-challenge-eval/segmentation/README.md

 CUDA_VISIBLE_DEVICES=0 python segway/tasks/segmentation/task_01_predict.py configs/segment_validation.json
 ```

+TODO: provide affs from the pre-trained model.

 Then the rest of the pipeline:
 ```
 python segway/tasks/segmentation/task_06a_extract_segments.py configs/segment_validation.json
 ```

 The output Zarr will be in `output/`.

+TODO: provide segmentations from the pre-trained model.

 ### Visualize